Articles by tag: Education

 In-flow Peer Review: An Overview

-Tags: Education, In-flow Peer Review
+Tags: Education, In-Flow Peer Review

 Posted on 02 January 2016.We ought to give students opportunities to practice code review.
 It’s a fundamental part of modern software development, and communicating clearly and precisely about code is a skill that only develops with time.
 It also helps shape software projects for the better early on, as discussions about design and direction in the beginning can avoid costly mistakes that need to be undone later.